Meet Me At The Park - 2018 Play Spaces Grants

 Marla Collum works closely with park and recreation agencies administering NRPA’s initiatives and grant programs.
 Marla serves as a primary point of contact for applicants and grantees throughout the grant process on several programs, offering assistance, advice and best practices to park and recreation agencies.
 Prior to joining NRPA in 2013, Marla was Grants Manager at the National Trust for Historic Preservation and served as the Historic Review Officer of the City of Detroit Planning and Development Department from 1998-2008.
 Marla has a Bachelor of Arts degree in Psychology from the University of Michigan and a Master of Science Degree in Historic Preservation Planning from Eastern Michigan University.

-Program Manager at National Recreation and Park Association
+Senior Program Manager at National Recreation and Park Association

 As a public health professional its my goal to combine my skills and experience to ensure that everyone has an environment around them that encourages inspiration, well being, health, physical activity and a connection to the community.
 I am dedicated to reducing health disparities in low-income communities by learning from and helping others make a change in their community environment.